9.5.3 Implementing the Reforms

 - It would take real leadership, particularly from the permanent members of the UN Security Council, to bring about these changes.
 Leaders will have to be able to persuade other leaders to collaborate in making progress in the suggested direction.
 They will have to convince each other, and everybody else, that there is more national dignity and prestige in behaving responsibly than in trying to be the biggest bully in the playground.

-What is described here as rules-based international governance would be collaborative not hierarchical, so it is not the same as world government – which has been opposed on grounds of feasibility, desirability and necessity.
-It would have to emerge slowly, as a succession of international agreements which would authorise collective action.
+What is described here as rules-based international governance would be collaborative not hierarchical, so it is not the same as world government – which a Stanford Encyclopedia of Philosophy article on “World Government” opposed on grounds of feasibility, desirability and necessity.
+Stronger rules would have to emerge slowly, as a succession of international agreements which would authorise collective action.
 National governments would remain free to sign up to, adopt, or withdraw from, the agreements reached and they would need to adapt their legal systems to be complementary to the framework of international law (5.3.7).
 National governments would empower the necessary institutions and control their composition, budgets and terms of reference.

 Some of the foundations for collaborative international governance are already in place, but it will take a long time for the framework of law to become robust.
 Although such a framework would deal with almost all security threats, it is very difficult to envisage the countries with nuclear weapons either completely disarming or handing control of their weapons to the UN.
 These countries need a new treaty, which might contain incentives towards disarmament for some of them and might offer defence guarantees to non-nuclear powers.
 This would be much less risky than the present tendency towards nuclear proliferation (7.4.2), but it would fall short of complete nuclear disarmament – at least for the foreseeable future.